samontenegro/STM-Manual-Translation/stm-manual-translation.md

 > - SDS file.
 A SDS of the product can be uploaded as pdf by selecting ‘Choose file’.
 For each language available in Stoffenmanager®, one SDS pdf can be uploaded.
 First, select the language and then select the file you would like to upload.
 The default language is based on the general language selected after log-in.
 After saving and reopening the product the SDS can be downloaded here.
 It can also be downloaded in the product overview screen in the column ‘SDS’ by selecting the ([download icon]) icon.
 For each product version, a SDS can be uploaded.
 > - If you use the SHARE module you can - at the top of this page - indicate if this product can be published in a SHARE publication.
 By default this option is switched on.
 If you do not want to include this product in a SHARE publication you can switch this off for this product.

 > - Información de expiración (no obligatorio).
 Aquí podrá definir la fecha de validez del producto.
-Si no se ha introducido ninguna fecha, ésta información no será utilizada, o se usará una fecha general por defecto que puede introducirse en "Configuración de la Compañía".
+Si no se ha introducido ninguna fecha, ésta información no será utilizada, o se usará una fecha general por defecto que puede introducirse en "Ajustes de la compañía".
 Aquí, podrá introducir una fecha específica. Ésta fecha anula el valor genérico.
 Los productos que hayan expirado serán resaltados en rojo en el resumen de productos.
 > - Cantidad almacenada (no obligatorio).
 Aquí podrá, por ejemplo, indicar la cantidad máxima del producto almacenado en su compañía.
 Este campo aparece también en el registro de sustancias peligrosas.
 > - Campos específicos a productos de la compañía.
 Si ha creado campos adicionales para el producto (§ 3.1), podrá introducir la información aquí.
 > - Fecha de HIS (No obligatorio).
 Aquí podrá introducir la fecha de la hoja de información de seguridad (HIS); en la mayoría de los casos, ésta es la fecha de revisión.